emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 #### Boxplot

 Boxplots serve a similar purpose to violin plots.
 They don't show you the shape of the distribution, but rather some statistics about it.
-The middle line represents the <a class='glossary' target='_blank' title='The middle number in a distribution where half of the values are larger and half are smaller.' href='https://psyteachr.github.io/glossary/m#median'>median</a>; half the data are above this line and half below it.
+The middle line represents the <a class='glossary'>median<span class='def'></span></a>; half the data are above this line and half below it.
 The box encloses the 25th to 75th percentiles of the data, so 50% of the data falls inside the box.
 The "whiskers" extending above and below the box extend 1.5 times the height of the box, although you can change this with the `coef` argument.
-The points show <a class='glossary' target='_blank' title='A data point that is extremely distant from most of the other data points' href='https://psyteachr.github.io/glossary/o#outlier'>outliers</a> -- individual data points that fall outside of this range.
+The points show <a class='glossary'>outliers<span class='def'></span></a> -- individual data points that fall outside of this range.

 ```r